 Legal representatives

-Who is Entitled to Life Insurance Proceeds
+Who Is Entitled to Life Insurance Proceeds?

 However, a non-beneficiary might be able to contest the proceeds in certain circumstances if:

-Where Can I Sue for Life Insurance Proceeds
+Where Can I Sue for Life Insurance Proceeds?

 What Happens When You Sue for Life Insurance Proceeds

-Speak to a lawyer
+Speak with a lawyer

 File a lawsuit